Early Childhood Special Education Assistive Technology (EC-SEAT) Project

 Interested students must have a bachelor's degree, an upper-level course in childhood development, and 200 hours of supervised work with children in order to be considered.
 Additionally, students must apply and be accepted into the UNH Graduate School's master's in Early Childhood Special Needs Option.

-EC-SEAT scholars commit to working in the field two years for each year of funding.
-A typical service obligation is four years.
+EC-SEAT Scholars commit to working in early childhood special education 2 years for every one year of funding.
+Typical service obligation is 2 years.

 A sample full-time schedule of course offerings is depicted below.
 Courses with an asterisk (*) may be waived through transcript evaluation, reducing the requirements to 44 credits.